Frequently Asked Questions answered by chief instructor Robert Agar-Hutton.

 Will learning Tai Chi be difficult

-Almost certainly you are not too old.
+No you are fine.
+A fuller answer is that almost certainly you are not too old.
 We have trained people into their 90s and regularly, people in their 70s and 80s.
 The simple thing to do is for you to give it go and see if you enjoy it and find it worthwhile.

 The rest of your life and then a long time more 🙂